JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/OpenProjects/ReadMe.md

 - **Version**: **`v 1.0`**

-- The **JSopX™ RCL x Proper Razor Class Library Project** is a production-ready Razor Class Library offering structured components, pages, and views.
+- The **JSopX™ RCL x Proper Razor Class Library Project** evolves from the `RCLxAssets` Project, and is now the official _production-ready_ successor (by design).
+This Razor Class Library offering structured components, pages, and views just like the other RCLs, but super light-weight with just the essentials.
 These can be reused across the JSopX™ environment, simplifying UI consistency and accelerating development.

 - **Explore GitHub**: [JSopX.RCLxProper](./jsopx.RCLxProper)